Chapter 5:

 Whatever.

 On the bright side, we did earn quite a bit.
-The compensation given to us was seventy-five silver, it was for us reportedly destroying the goblin colony.
-The guild promised to give us the rest of our dues after they dispatch another team to locate and investigate the collapsed caverns.
+We were compensated with seventy-five silver for reportedly destroying the goblin colony.
+The guild promises to give us the rest of our dues after they’ve dispatched another team to locate and investigate the collapsed caverns.

-With the hectic request pretty much wrapped up.
-I had no further business left in the outpost.
+With the hectic request pretty much wrapped up, I had no further business in the outpost.

-I said my goodbyes to Alin, half-heartedly promising each other we’d see one another in the future.
+I said my goodbyes to Alin.
+We half-heartedly promised each other we’d see one another in the future.

 Okay, that should be everything, but I feel like I’m forg-